Confirming the existence of a new higher charmonium $\psi(4500)$ by the newly released data of $e^+e^- \to K^+K^- J/\psi$: Abstract

 \section{Abstract}

-Recently, the BESIII Collaboration released the Born cross section of $e^+e^- \to K^+K^- J/\psi$, where a new vector enhancement structure $Y(4500)$ was observed for the first time.
-The mass of the $Y(4500)$ resonance structure can well coincide with our previous prediction for a $5S$-$4D$ mixing charmonium candidate $\psi(4500)$, while the measured width is $2\sigma$ larger than the theoretical estimate.
-In this work, we reanalyzed the cross section of $e^+e^- \to K^+K^- J/\psi$ by introducing two theoretically predicted charmonium states $\psi(4220)$ and $\psi(4500)$ as intermediate resonances and found this width deviation problem can be clarified.
-Meanwhile, we found that the inclusions of two established charmonium states $\psi(4160)$ and $\psi(4415)$ can further improve the fitting quality, where four sets of widely different solutions to $\Gamma_{e^+e^-} \mathcal{B}(\psi \to K^+K^- J/\psi)$ can be obtained.
-In order to better identify the properties of the $Y(4500)$, we calculated the charmonium hadronic transition to final states $K^+K^- J/\psi$ within the charmed meson loop mechanism, where the fitted branching ratio of $\psi(4500) \to K^+K^- J/\psi$ can be explained well by the theoretical calculation, which further supports the new enhancement structure around 4.5 GeV as a higher charmonium $\psi(4500)$ that we predicted.
+Recently, the BESIII Collaboration published the Born cross section of $e^+e^- \to K^+K^- J/\psi$, in which a new vector enhancement structure $Y(4500)$ was observed for the first time.
+The mass of the $Y(4500)$ resonance structure is in good agreement with our previous prediction for a $5S$-$4D$ mixing charmonium candidate $\psi(4500)$, while the measured width is $2\sigma$ larger than the theoretical estimate.
+In this work, we reanalyzed the cross section of $e^+e^- \to K^+K^- J/\psi$ by introducing two theoretically predicted charmonium states $\psi(4220)$ and $\psi(4500)$ as intermediate resonances, and found that this width deviation problem can be resolved.
+Meanwhile, we found that the inclusion of two established charmonium states $\psi(4160)$ and $\psi(4415)$ can further improve the fit quality, with four sets of widely different solutions to $\Gamma_{e^+e^-} \mathcal{B}(\psi \to K^+K^- J/\psi)$.
+In order to better identify the properties of the $Y(4500)$, we calculated the charmonium hadronic transition to final states $K^+K^- J/\psi$ within the charmed meson loop mechanism, where the fitted branching ratio of $\psi(4500) \to K^+K^- J/\psi$ can be well explained by the theoretical calculation, further supporting the new enhancement structure around 4.5 GeV as a higher charmonium $\psi(4500)$ that we predicted.
 Finally, we also discussed the possible signal of another predicted charmonium candidate $\psi(4380)$ in $e^+e^- \to K^+K^- J/\psi$.
-These research results should be an important step to construct the charmonium family and thoroughly solve the charmoniumlike $Y$ problem.
+These research results should be an important step in constructing the charmonium family and thoroughly solving the charmoniumlike $Y$ problem.